yubik-studio/yubik-studio.github.io/README.md

 NYMEX is a commodities exchange most known for energy futures trading, specifically crude oil and natural gas.
 It was acquired by CME Group in 2008.

   - Led the design, development, and testing of an order matching engine using highly-parallel graph theory algorithms.
 Ultimately awarded [16 U.S. Patents](https://scholar.google.com/citations?hl=en&user=MUcNd5cAAAAJ) for this work, most as sole or lead inventor.
-Learn how we did this at  [How we invented the Helios Match Engine for the New York Mercantile Exchange](https://milnea.substack.com/p/how-we-invented-the-helios-match).

   - The rights to my engine design enabled NYMEX to compete successfully as an exchange services provider e.g. to the Dubai Mercantile Exchange (DME).
 Other exchanges (including CME at the time) were licensees of other IP holders and could not negotiate joint ventures as easily.

   - Developed new zero-defect design techniques (the NYMEX Match Engine Modeling Language and its applications are covered by U.S. patents [8,595,119](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=MUcNd5cAAAAJ&citation_for_view=MUcNd5cAAAAJ:0EnyYjriUFMC) and [10,740,840](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=MUcNd5cAAAAJ&cstart=20&pagesize=80&citation_for_view=MUcNd5cAAAAJ:5nxA0vEk-isC)).
+Learn more about zero-defect software engineering at  [How we invented the Helios Match Engine for the New York Mercantile Exchange](https://milnea.substack.com/p/how-we-invented-the-helios-match).

 -----